Coiba Island, Panama

 Diving

-Today the National Park of Coiba in Panama is an unparalleled destination for discovering new species and one of the best diving sites in the Western Hemisphere.
+Coiba National Park Panama is an unparalleled destination for discovering new species and one of the best diving sites in the Western Hemisphere.
 Located off the Pacific Coast in the province of Veraguas, it was once home to the Coiba Cacique Indians and was later conquered by the Spanish around 1560.
-The biggest island in Central America was a prisoner's island until 2004 much like Alcatraz was in the US, but it is now a gorgeous National Park.
 In 2005 it was also declared a UNESCO heritage site.
-After the prison was its pristine condition made it perfect for a preserve.
 Scarlet Macaw's can be found in large numbers and the island is still about 75% forested with mainly primary forests.

 Location and Map